Dyersburg State Community College

-The teacher population of 97 teachers has declined by 16% over five years.
+- The teacher population of 93 teachers has stayed relatively flat over five years.

 - Since we opened in 1969 we have worked continuously to improve access to and the quality of a higher education in northwest Tennessee.
 New centers opened in Gibson and Tipton Counties in 1991 and 1996, respectively.
 Classes were offered off-campus using interactive television beginning in 1993.
 Now College at Home classes allow asynchronous learning using the Internet.
 Dyersburg State Community College offers Associate of Science and Associate of Arts degrees for transfer to four-year institutions, Associate of Applied Science degrees, as well as technical and academic certificates, Developmental Studies Program, an Honors Program, Continuing Education Program, seamless transition among institutions through articulation agreements with area high schools, Tennessee Technology Centers, and four-year institutions, a variety of student support services, increased access to education via technology-assisted instruction, distance learning offerings, and course offerings at convenient locations at the Gibson County Center, the Jimmy Naifeh Center at Tipton County, and the Obion County Technical Training and Education Center.
 Spread across the tree-filled 100-acre campus of Dyersburg State Community College are the E. B. Eller Administration Building, the Dale F. Glover Education Center, the Student Center, the Learning Resource Center, the E. H. Lannom, Jr. Gymnasium and the Maintenance Building.
 Dyersburg State Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 - The nearest community college to Dyersburg State Community College is Arkansas Northeastern College (31.1 miles away).

 - 1,425 students | 31.10 Mi2501 S Division

 Blytheville, AR 72316